 Supply Chain Maps are live documents that need to be updated regularly, for example - when suppliers change.
-What you and the Supplier are trying to establish and answer through a supply chain map is 'Where are the most vulnerable workers in the supply chain?'
+What you are trying to establish and answer through a supply chain map is 'Where are the most vulnerable workers in my supply chain?'